JosephStocks/roberthalf-scraper/README.md

     *   `pytz>=2025.2`
     *   `requests>=2.32.3`
 *   **Playwright Browsers:** You need to install the browser binaries for Playwright (`playwright install`).
+*   **Git:** Required for the automated commit/push feature.
+Must be installed and accessible in the system's PATH.

 ## Installation